 Easter isn’t Easter without boiled eggs, so why not have some fun and make a batch of very Easter-y and very colourful Deviled Easter Eggs!?
+Don’t hide these around the house and give the Easter Bunny all the credit!

 We love Deviled Eggs, so when I was thinking about a recipe to post for Easter, it was a perfect solution.
 Initially, I saw a similar post online, but the recipe used natural ingredients to get a good colour on the eggs.
 Now, I’m not against that at all, so if you’d like to do something like that, it’s up to you.